raghavshrestha/portfolio/README.md

 Bachelor of Information Technology (Network Security)

 ## Experience
-###Westpac – Infosys 						 		Nov 2021 - Current
+### Westpac – Infosys 						 		Nov 2021 - Current
 <br>Associate Consultant<br>
-    • Developed and Administered Power BI Dashboard along with Service Now SQL Server to facilitate Senior Management generating reports with weekly and monthly governance KPI, ticket handling, and response group-wise as well as individual. <br>
+    • Developed and Administered Power BI Dashboard along with Service Now SQL Server to facilitate Senior Management generating reports with weekly and monthly governance KPI, ticket handling, and response group-wise as well as individual.
     • Adapted into Agile environment for Minor Enhancement projects for given applications using lotus notes.<br>
     • Maintain a high degree of user service for all support queries in assigned groups and adhere to all SLAs.<br>
     • Excellent communication skills and providing application-level support and resolution to minimize service impacts due to application outages/issues, providing analysis and possible solutions with impacts calculated/identified.<br>